How To Deal With Sore Calves: Best Stretches And Exercises

 Quit Smoking: Smoking is known to narrow your blood vessels, so quit it.

-Ditch the Alcohol: Alcohol causes liver cirrhosis.
-If you have liver disease you must cut your alcohol consumption.
+Ditch the Alcohol: high alcohol consumption may cause liver cirrhosis.
+If you have liver disease you must stop your alcohol consumption.

 Sit down: If you’re in a job which requires you to stand all day, when you get home, rest and elevate your leg.
 This will ease the pressure on your venous valves and prevent varicose veins.

-Don’t ignore back pain: Back pain can be an early sign of nerve compression and stenosis in the spinal column.
-You can prevent it from getting worse by identifying and treating it early.
-By the time your calves are involved, the stenosis has progressed much further.
+Don’t ignore back pain: Back pain can be precede nerve compression or stenosis in the spinal column.
+You may prevent it from getting worse by identifying and treating it early.
+By the time your calves are involved, you may have a compression of a nerve or of the spinal cord.

 Keep a healthy weight: At your heaviest, the peripheral heart must work much harder to pump the blood back to your heart.
 Make it easier for your calf muscles and joints by keeping a healthy weight for your height.

-Screening: Get screened annually for diabetes and cholesterol if you’re over forty.
+Screening: Get screened regularly for diabetes and cholesterol if you’re over forty.

 An End to Calf Pain